Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Examples:
 ```
-ADD R1, R2, R3 #Computes R2+R3 and writes the result into R1.
+ADD R1, R2, R3 ;Computes R2+R3 and writes the result into R1.

-BUS R2, R6, 0 #Computes  0-R6 and writes the result into R2.
+BUS R2, R6, 0 ;Computes  0-R6 and writes the result into R2.

-CMP PC, R4, #Computes PC-R4 and sets the status flags.
+CMP PC, R4, ;Computes PC-R4 and sets the status flags.

-ADD R1, R2, 1024 #Computes R2+1024 and writes the result into R1.
+ADD R1, R2, 1024 ;Computes R2+1024 and writes the result into R1.
 However a second machine instruction is needed to load 1024 into a remporary register.
-ADD R1, R2, 0b1, LSL 10 #Does the same as the Assembly command above, but this one only needs one machine instruction.
+ADD R1, R2, 0b1, LSL 10 ;Does the same as the Assembly command above, but this one only needs one machine instruction.
 ```

 **Important Note**: The `CPSR` **cannot** be used as an operand or the destination register.